 Class study of a special topic, with topic to be determined by the students and the faculty member.
 May be repeated for credit with different content.
-(1)
+(1) Lecture: 3 hrs/wk.
+Prerequisite: SPAN 303 and 304 or permission.

 402 The Structure of Modern Spanish